Overview

 Genetics

 Although the exact inheritance pattern is not yet completely understood, the risk of developing bipolar disorder appears to be greater for first-degree relatives of someone with the condition than for the general public.
-The inheritance risk factors also seem to be higher in some families than in others.
+The inheritance risk factors for bipolar disorder also seem to be higher in some families than in others.

 Stress

-Stressful events can incite episodes of mania or depression in someone with this type of disorder, and research suggests that stress is a significant risk factor for developing bipolar I disorder as well.
-People with this condition may have higher levels of stress hormones at baseline, which increase even more under stressful conditions.
+Stressful events can incite episodes of mania or depression in someone with this type of bipolar disorder, and research suggests that stress is a significant risk factor for developing bipolar I disorder as well.
+People with bipolar I disorder may have higher levels of stress hormones at baseline, which increase even more under stressful conditions.

 People with this illness also often show signs of impaired brain function.
 Some researchers believe that the increased stress hormones and their effects on a brain that is already impaired may contribute to the development of bipolar disorder.
 However, more long-term studies on how stress systems function in someone with bipolar disorder are needed.